Trunk Injections with Alamo, or Arbor-Vax™ Oak Wilt Treatments

 A – We can clean up the infection, depending on how badly they are infected, and how long they have been infected, it may require an additional treatment in the first year.

-Q – How badly can the Trees be infected with Oak Wilt?
+Q – How badly can the Trees be infected with Oak Wilt and still be saved?

-A – With Injections the rule has always been any more than 25% leaf loss, and it’s a gamble.
-With Arbor-Vax, I have treated Trees with 80% leaf loss and seen them come back.
+A – With Injections the rule has always been any more than 25% leaf loss, and it’s a removal.
+With Arbor-Vax™, I have treated Trees with 80% leaf loss and seen them come back.

 Q – How does Arbor-Vax work?